top of page

 Stay Sharp with RazorLeaf

-I met Jen and Jonathon at a conference, and they were nice enough to interview me for their podcast.
 Throughout the interviews, I refer to the graduate engineering management course I teach, called "Managing Product Lifecycles".
-(I discuss the distinction between "MPL" and "PLM" in the first video, below.)
-For students, here is the theory behind the course (its effectively the syllabus.)
+I discuss the distinction between "MPL" and "PLM" in the first two videos, below, and then the importance of managing PLM implementation teams through collective learning.

 In this episode of Stay Sharp with Razorleaf, hosts Jen and Jonathan are joined by special guest Patrick Hillberg to dive deeper into managing a product's life cycle beyond traditional Product Lifecycle Management (PLM) systems.
 The conversation explores the gaps in PLM technology and the broader challenges of product management in today's complex, global economy.